God is spirit.John 4:24

 The traditional, mythical age of order, rules, and hierarchy has no concept of growth but what we call spiritual growth today.
 Spiritual growth means to conform more and more with the moral understanding and institutional interpretation of the bible, the set of rules of the (particular) church, the mindset of Christianity.
 We call this “becoming like Jesus”.

 People like Jesus and Paul had a deeper understanding of growth.
 Growth was to become more and more free of our limited understanding and thoughts about the bible and become Christ – he the head and we the body.
 Become God, as we have been made lower than God for a little while, which means that we will become like God.
 We will join the trinity, which will become a multitude but one.
 No more duality.
+(And frankly, this is so since the beginning, all we need to do is realize it.)

 To believe in the Christ means to reevaluate one’s understanding constantly to prevent being under the influence of a spirit other than God.
 To no longer be under the influence of another mindset than God’s.